MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/entity-channel.md

     | Basic Details | Name | Specify a name to the entity record channel. | Case entity channel  <br> **Note:** This is an example value.|
     | Basic Details | Entity | Select an entity from the list. | Case (Incident) |

 5. Select **Save** to save the entity record channel.
-After you save, in the **Work distribution** section, a deafult workstream is automatically created automatically to distribute these entity records.
+After you save, in the **Work distribution** section, a default workstream is automatically created automatically to distribute these entity records.

 A default work stream will be created to distribute these entity records.
 You can edit this workstream or create more workstreams as per your business scenarios.
 For more information see <link1> and <link2>